Keyfactor/azurekeyvault-windows-orchestrator/README.md

 **1a.
 Adding Custom Parameters**

-Next to the parameters listbox in the Certificate Store Types dialog, click the \&lt;ADD\&gt; button.
+Next to the parameters listbox in the Certificate Store Types dialog, click the \<ADD\> button.
 You should see the dialog below, with the values for TenantId filled in:

 ![](Images/Image2.png)